RomenKost/thingsboard.github.io/docs/trendz/metric/generate-new-metric.md

 If a Native Calculation isn't created for the chosen metric, you will be prompted to create a Calculation Field from it.

+{% include images-gallery.html imageCollection="tabs-create-calculation" %}

 If a Native Calculation was created from the chosen metric but has no points in the selected time range, you will be prompted to run a reprocess job to save data points to ThingsBoard.

+{% include images-gallery.html imageCollection="tabs-reprocess-calculation" %}

+Once telemetry is saved to ThingsBoard, you can check the generated data on each tab.

+{% include images-gallery.html imageCollection="tabs-with-data" %}

 Read more about these tabs [here](/docs/trendz/metric/overview/#tabs-section).

+For detailed instructions on saving telemetries to ThingsBoard, follow the [guide](/docs/trendz/metric/use-in-thingsboard/).

 ## Best Practices